Jim Custer

 What company does Jim Custer work for?

-What is Jim Custer's role at the current company?
+What is Jim Custer's role at Office of the Under Secretary of the Navy?

-Jim Custer's current role is Director, Secretary of Navy Advisory and Naval Research Advisory Committees.
+Jim Custer is listed as Director, Secretary of Navy Advisory and Naval Research Advisory Committees at Office of the Under Secretary of the Navy.

 What is Jim Custer's email address?